PowerShellEmpire/PowerTools/PowerView/README.md

 ## Domain Trust Functions:
+    Get-NetDomainTrusts             -   gets all trusts for the current user's domain Get-NetDomainTrustsLDAP         -   gets all trusts for the current user's domain using just LDAP queries.
+This is less accurate than Get-NetDomainTrusts but allows you to relay all traffic through your primary DC.
-    Get-NetDomainTrusts             -   gets all trusts for the current user's domain Get-NetForestTrusts             -   gets all trusts for the forest associated with the current user's domain Invoke-FindUserTrustGroups      -   enumerates users who are in groups outside of their principal domain Invoke-FindAllUserTrustGroups   -   map all domain trusts and enumerate all users who are in groups outside of their principal domain
+    Get-NetForestTrusts             -   gets all trusts for the forest associated with the current user's domain Invoke-FindUserTrustGroups      -   enumerates users who are in groups outside of their principal domain Invoke-FindAllUserTrustGroups   -   map all domain trusts and enumerate all users who are in groups outside of their principal domain
-    Invoke-MapDomainTrusts          -   try to build a relational mapping of all domain trusts
+    Invoke-MapDomainTrusts          -   try to build a relational mapping of all domain trusts Invoke-MapDomainTrustsLDAP      -   try to build a relational mapping of all domain trusts using Get-NetDomainTrustsLDAP

 ## MetaFunctions: